buntec/neovim-scalavista/README.md

 ## Usage

-The install script symlinks a python3 script `scalavista` into `/usr/local/bin`.
+The install script symlinks the `scalavista` python3 script into `/usr/local/bin`.
 Execute it from the root of your project, ideally with a `scalavista.json` present.
 A scalavista server will be launched and Neovim will connect to it when opening any Scala source file.
 Enjoy!

+(Use `scalavista --debug` to get a better idea of whats going on behind the scenes.)

 ## Disclaimer